-We used externalised costs of use of water resources to estimate economic rent.
+Externalised costs of use of water resources were used to assess the rent for the use of this common asset.
 These externalised costs are based on the waterborne pollutants that are produced by industry and consumption.
 The costs are borne by all Canadians.